'See You Tonight!' 'I Needed This!': How A Ritual Friday Gathering Brought Healing

 That's when I saw that a white supremacist had traveled from Australia to Christchurch, New Zealand, on a killing mission.
 I looked at the row of empty beds in the surgery ward and thought about the packed trauma center across the planet.
 I thought about my friends who'd texted me, "I'm sending you all my strength," while tweeting at the same time about their despair at the loss of those who were killed during prayer, killed while playing with their children, killed after greeting their murderer at the door.

-The next morning, the discharge nurse helped me change clothes, printed homecare instructions and wheeled me to my parents' rental car.
+The next morning, the discharge nurse helped me change clothes, printed home care instructions and wheeled me to my parents' rental car.
 The sight of their concerned but smiling faces reminded me that I was still waiting for news about my prognosis.
 A few hours later, the doctor's office called.
 "Ms. Noorbakhsh?
 I'm calling with your pathology report.
 Your surgeon removed a pre-cancerous lesion.
 No further surgery necessary."

 My parents hugged and cheered and gave me a soft high-five.
-I wanted to cry with relief but my sutures singed.
+I wanted to cry with relief, but my sutures singed.
 As a comedian, I'm always the one buffering silences, but from the backseat of the car, I could only let out a deadpan, "Hooray."

 Mom slapped the dashboard and said, "I'm making dinner tonight!"

 We were blocks away from Persian Square in Los Angeles.
 When my parents parked and headed for groceries, I waited in the car and texted nearby friends.
-So much had happened in the last two days, I needed a Jummah, a joyful Friday gathering.
+So much had happened in the past two days, I needed a Jummah, a joyful Friday gathering.
 I invited about a dozen people, Muslim or not, expecting three.
 I texted, "Pre-cancerous!
 Stage 0!
 We're celebrating!
 Mom's making Persian food.
 Come by!"
 Their emojis poured in: "See you tonight!"
 "I needed this!"
 "Yes!"
 "Yay!"

 Everyone was coming.
 I felt my stitches pulse as panic washed over me.
 I have a 700-square-foot, 1-bedroom apartment.
 I own one pot and utensils for two.
 Just having Mom and Dad over felt crowded.

 Persian parents are somehow always ready for a group of 10 to become 50.
 All I could do was watch.
 My kitchen was a Mary Poppins bag.
 Dad found a colander I didn't know I owned.
-He chopped and simmered while Mom cracked open my Instapot from Christmas and threw in the lamb.
+He chopped and simmered while Mom cracked open my Instant Pot from Christmas and threw in the lamb.
 Anytime I tried to help, they scolded me to ice my neck and take my stool softener.

 As friends arrived, it was as if each had been whirled through the door by a storm outside.
 They were so happy to be there.
 I watched from the couch as they swapped hugs of relief with my parents and flowed into my tiny living room, making chairs out of anything.